 Alan Autry, mayor of Fresno, answered questions from residents for 90 minutes in late November during an Internet forum held by www.fresnobee.com

 .
 He made a promise to repeat his online appearance every three months. -- Fresno Bee

 Gov. Bill Owens announced in November that the state is providing funds to four areas of rural Colorado for the purpose of furthering their telecommunications capabilities.
 The grants were offered to two counties for telecommunications planning and two additional grants were provided for actual implementation of telecommunications connectivity.

 General Electric pledged $11 million over the next five years to help the University of Connecticut become a leader in e-business and engineering.
 The donation is the largest single corporate investment in the school.
 The money will be used to create a lab at the Stamford campus where students, faculty and GE Capital executives will analyze e-projects. -- USA Today

 The University of Georgia will offer Internet courses in Mandarin Chinese, Japanese and Russian.
 The languages were chosen for the new program because they are not commonly taught in Georgia colleges and because of the importance of China, Russia and Japan in the global marketplace and politics, officials said.
-The courses will be offered through Georgia GLOBE. -- USA Today
+The courses will be offered through Georgia GLOBE

 In November, Gov. Ben Cayetano announced a plan to build a $125 million network access point and Internet data center on 54 acres of undeveloped land in Kapolei.
 The project is the largest of its kind in Hawaii and will offer a spectrum of services to businesses, from complex Web and server hosting to redundant data storage for disaster recovery.